 1. Accept license terms (if you agree)

-2. Choose installation type
+2. Choose the installation type

 3. Check or uncheck recommended options

-If you aren’t using the computer that you are currently using to install your new Windows 10 on, uncheck the ‘Use the recommended options for this PC’ check box.
+If you aren’t using the computer you are currently using to install your new Windows 10, uncheck the Use the recommended options for this PC check box.
+Otherwise, leave it checked.

 4. Choose USB flash Drive

-5. Select your destination drive
+5. Select your Windows 10 destination drive

 6. The download and installation will proceed